Stathis Gourgouris, Director of the Psychoanalytic Studies Program and Professor of Classics, English, and Comparative Literature and Society

 Students will also choose at least four classes from a list of approved electives (sample list below) to complete the total minimum requirement of six-seven courses (21 credits).
 Students can also petition the PSP adviser to approve relevant courses not currently on the electives list by providing appropriate documentation (course syllabus, term paper topic, etc.).
 At least two of the elective courses must be taken for a letter grade.

 One of the elective courses, “Psychoanalysis and Cognitive Neuroscience”, will be taught at and under the auspices of The Psychoanalytic Center every other year beginning in 2014-15.

-Upon completing the coursework, a student should submit a one-page evaluation of her academic experience in the PSP to attach to her worksheet in the ICLS office.
+Upon completing the coursework, a student should submit a one-page evaluation of their academic experience in the PSP to attach to their worksheet in the ICLS office.

 Sample list of approved electives:

 ANTH G6650: Psychoanalytic Trajectories: Narrative and Ethnos, 3 points